 Throughout the school, students of all ages tackled research projects about Black history, creating presentations and/or artwork to share the stories with their classmates, including:

-Third grade played a “Jeopardy!” trivia game and hosted a Black history and culture fair, featuring projects and presentations from influential figures in the worlds of music, sports, hair care, food, Black sororities and fraternities, and more.
+- third grade’s “Jeopardy!” trivia game and Black history and culture fair, featuring projects and presentations from influential figures in the worlds of music, sports, hair care, food, Black sororities and fraternities, and more;

-Fifth grade did research projects on the Black history of Chicago’s South Side.
+- fifth grade’s presentations on the Black history of Chicago’s South Side;

-Seventh-graders drew portraits for a Black History Month wall of fame and Ms. Burgess’s advisory created a “virtual museum.”
+- seventh grade drawing portraits for a Black History Month wall of fame;

-Eighth-grade art students created portraits of historical figures, inspired by artist Kerry Jams Marshall.
+- eighth-grade art students creating portraits of historical figures, inspired by artist Kerry Jams Marshall;

-Middle School science students did research projects in science class on Black people in STEM fields.
+- students throughout Middle School doing research projects in science class on Black people in STEM fields; and

-Upper School Arts Council conducted a month-long Instagram series about Black inventors, politicians, musicians, activists, and artists, culminating with a trivia game among Upper School students.
+- Upper School Arts Council conducting a month-long Instagram series about Black inventors, politicians, musicians, activists, and artists, culminating with a trivia game among Upper School students.